rfuzzo/MWSE/docs/source/types/tes3reference.md

 		if not package then
 			return false
 		end
-		if package.type == tes3.aiPackage.follow then
+		if package.type == tes3.aiPackage.follow
+		-- Depending on your needs, you can also include the actor's escorter.
+		-- In the base game, AiEscort package is quite rare.
+Only White Guar -- has that package and targetActor is the player. or package.type == tes3.aiPackage.escort then
 			local target = package.targetActor

 			if target.objectType == tes3.objectType.mobilePlayer then